markjnkim/es_mod/01-html/content/step-6-reach-out.md

 > **Heads up**: Please note there are several other map `iframe` options besides Google like OpenStreetMap.org.
 Also, we added the height and width attributes in the `iframe` to render a larger image capable of testing interactivity.

-Let's take a look at our page now and see what this `iframe` looks like.
+Let's take a look at our page now and see what this iframe looks like.
 Save to retain any changes.
 Take a moment to play with the map using the zoom and scrolling functionality.

+These interactive controls aren't actually a part of the `iframe`, but rather helpful controls that Google adds to the page when it detects the map is being rendered inside an `iframe`.

 ![iframe-map](./assets/step-6/200-iframe-html.png)
 > **Activity**: Try replacing the iframe with a [YouTube](https://www.youtube.com/) video or a [gif](https://giphy.com/).
 The interactivity features are available because we have embedded a tiny website within your website.